5 Reasons Why Fortran is Still Used

 More importantly, there are interesting efforts to “resurrect” Fortran as a valid choice for new projects.

-At present, Fortran is lacking modern toolings like a build system and a package manager, a thriving open-source community, and a standard library.
+At present, Fortran is lacking modern toolings like a build system and a package manager, a thriving open-source community, and even a standard library.

 Most of these issues are being addressed at the new Fortran-lang.org, a vendor-neutral community.
 There is even LFortran, an interactive compiler, under development, presently in the pre-alpha stage.
 See also the pre-print Toward Modern Fortran Tooling and a Thriving Developer Community by the same authors of these initiatives.